zaiisao/Documentation/en/Interactive Broadcast/start_live_web.md

 title: Start Live Interactive Video Streaming
 description:
 platform: Web
-updatedAt: Fri Sep 11 2020 07:18:51 GMT+0800 (CST)
+updatedAt: Fri Sep 18 2020 04:52:34 GMT+0800 (CST)
 ---
 # Start Live Interactive Video Streaming
 <div class="alert note">Agora has released the Agora Web SDK NG, the next generation of the Agora Web SDK, which fully optimizes the internal architecture of the SDK and improves its usability.
 Based on Typescript, the Agora Web SDK NG uses Promises for asynchronous operations and provides more flexible and easy-to-use APIs.
-Click <a href="https://agoraio-community.github.io/AgoraWebSDK-NG/en/">here</a> to learn more about the Agora Web SDK NG.</div>
+The Agora Web SDK NG is in the beta stage.
+Click <a href="https://agoraio-community.github.io/AgoraWebSDK-NG/en/">here</a> to learn more and you can submit an <a href="https://github.com/AgoraIO-Community/AgoraWebSDK-NG">issue</a> if you have any problem.</div>

 Use this guide to quickly set up the Agora Web SDK and enable the live interactive streaming functions in your app.